ResponsiveImagesCG/newsletters/RICG-newsletter-2015-11-02.md

 [flif-rwd]: http://flif.info/responsive.html
 [himg]: https://github.com/mbitsnbites/himg

-## Grab Bag
+## Grab bag

 - Toot toot!
 What’s that sound?
 It’s my own horn!
 Because this here newsletter just passed the 1,000-subscriber mark.
 I owe all of you beers.
 - [Yoav went to TPAC][incubate_ur_face].
 - Use Node.js and need to automatically crop/art direct images?
 [Smartcrop.js][smartcrop_js] might be just what the doctor ordered.
 - Speaking of art direction at scale — a couple of folks from Walmart Labs gave [a great presentation on responsive hero images][walmart_heros].
 I write a lot of words here about code, tools, and specs — this talk focuses on the much gnarlier problems of organizational process and people.
-A refreshing perspective and informative talk; also includes some delightful Jason Grigsby/Rick Astley mashup gifs.
+A refreshing perspective and an informative talk; also includes some delightful Jason Grigsby/Rick Astley mashup gifs.

 [incubate_ur_face]: http://w3cmemes.tumblr.com/post/132069160337/meanwhile-in-the-wicg-breakout
 [smartcrop_js]: https://github.com/jwagner/smartcrop.js/